Phantas0s/ottosocial/README.md

 For now, only the command `csv` is available.

+You can use a [terminal multiplexer](https://thevaluable.dev/tmux-boost-productivity-terminal/) or `&` to run ottosocial in the background.

 # Configuration

 Some configuration is required in order to run ottosocial.
 Here's the detail: